zwang271/WEST/Documentation/README.md

 ### REPRODUCIBILITY INSTRUCTIONS:

 MAKING ARTIFACT:
-  1. Go to the following [github repo:] (https://github.com/zwang271/2022-Iowa-State-REU-Temporal- Logic-)
+  1. Download the .zip file containing the source code (https://github.com/zwang271/2022-Iowa-State-REU-Temporal-Logic-).
-  2. After downloading and cloning this repository, open a terminal session and run the following commands to make the WEST program.
+  2. Open a terminal session at the directory where the folder containing the source code files and run the following commands to make the WEST program.
   ```
   $ cd 2022-Iowa-State-REU-Temporal-Logic-
   $ cd MLTL_reg